-As already mentioned, the highlight of this approach is the opening of the school to the wider community.
+As already mentioned, the highlight of this approach is the opening up of the school to the wider community.
 The "whole community" should be the school's public space of deliberative democratic governance, based on dialogue, transparency, tolerance and respect for heterogeneity.
-Social awareness on inequalities and discriminatory practices, secularity, affirmation of social, cultural and gender diversity are basic components for building the whole community as a sustainable strategy to prevent violence at school.
-Some stakeholders that could contribute to violence prevention and management are the local authorities (municipality), municipal social services (social workers, psychologists), activist groups, non-governmental and civil society organisations, museums and universities.
-Through the opening to the local community, school violence is highlighted and conceptualised as a social phenomenon which is to be collectively problematised, addressed and managed.
-Developing and maintaining a dialogue among teachers, parents, students and other local authorities is an intervention of prior importance for combatting violence.
-This could be implemented through regular meetings to resolve emerging issues regarding school life by promoting teamwork and creating a positive school climate (Cowie et al., 2008).
+Social awareness of inequalities and discriminatory practices, secularity, affirmation of social, cultural and gender diversity are basic components for building the whole community as a sustainable strategy to prevent violence at school.
+Some stakeholders that could contribute to the prevention and management of violence are local authorities (municipality), municipal social services (social workers, psychologists), activist groups, non-governmental and civil society organisations, museums and universities.
+By opening up to the local community, school violence is highlighted and conceptualised as a social phenomenon which is to be seen as a collective problem, then addressed and managed.
+Developing and maintaining a dialogue among teachers, parents, students and other local authorities is an intervention of the utmost importance for combatting violence.
+This could be implemented through regular meetings to resolve emerging issues in school life by promoting teamwork and creating a positive school climate (Cowie et al., 2008).
 This collaboration would possibly lead to more efficient conflict resolution strategies and to a common approach to regulations regarding discipline, since schools' disciplinary methods are often punishment oriented, hence inefficient or inappropriate, as reported by the participating countries.